wilseypa/desMetrics/doc/planning.md

 what we can do to validate the correctness and completeness of our profile data.
 As a (small) part of this validation step, the analysis tools should perform an initial sanity check on the data to ensure at least its base integrity.

+Finally, for instrumenting existing parallel simulation engines, this capture should be relatively straight forward.
+However, for existing sequential models, it may be difficult to instrument the simulation isolate the communicating LPs of a simulation model.
+However, even for parallel simulation models, we may find that the LPs are artificially partitioned into larger objects that could actually be broken down into multiple LPs.
+This may negatively affect our analysis results.
+Not sure what we can do about this, but it is definitely something that we need to be aware of and to comment on.

 ### The JSON Format